John J. Casey1

 Lauretta Agnes Wright

 Lauretta was employed at as a Store Keeper.
 Oldest in family.
 Died at home, healthy until a week before death.
 Gave birth to triplets.
 Ran a grocery store next to home on Church Street, Archbald, PA.
-Lauretta was born on 2 July 1892, at Archbald, Lackawanna County, Pennsylvania 18403.1 She was the daughter of James Wright and Bridget Malarkey.
-She married Edward Aloyius Casey on 26 November 1919 at St. Thomas Aquinas Church at Archbald, Lackawanna County, Pennsylvania 18403.2 She resided 193 Chestnut Street, at Archbald, Lackawanna County, Pennsylvania 18403, in June 1923.3 Lauretta died on 3 January 1982 at 401 Church Street, Archbald, Lackawanna County, Pennsylvania 18403, at age 89.
+Lauretta was born on 2 July 1892, at Archbald, Lackawanna County, Pennsylvania 18403.2 She married Edward Aloyius Casey on 26 November 1919 at St. Thomas Aquinas Church at Archbald, Lackawanna County, Pennsylvania 18403.3 She resided 193 Chestnut Street, at Archbald, Lackawanna County, Pennsylvania 18403, in June 1923.4 Lauretta died on 3 January 1982 at 401 Church Street, Archbald, Lackawanna County, Pennsylvania 18403, at age 89.
 The following article appeared in the Monday, January 4, 1982 editon of The Tribune:

 Laura Casey